Walmart Inc.

 Social Impact Initiatives:

-- Ethics and Integrity: Fosters a culture of trust through ethics and compliance, governance and oversight, responsible public policy engagement, responsible data and technology use, and respect for human rights.
+- Ethics and Integrity: Promotes ethics and compliance, maintains strong governance, engages responsibly in public policy, uses data and technology responsibly, and respects human rights.

 Business Cyclicality & Seasonality

-Demand Patterns: The business experiences seasonality, varying by country due to national and religious holidays, festivals, customs, and weather patterns.
-Historically, the highest sales volume for all segments occurs in the fourth quarter of the fiscal year.
+- Seasonal Trends: Business is seasonal, varying by country due to holidays, festivals, customs, and weather patterns.
+Historically, the highest sales volume for each segment occurs in the fourth quarter of the fiscal year.

 Regulatory Environment & Compliance

-Trade & Export Controls: The Company is affected by U.S. and international trade policies, tariffs, trade barriers, export/import restrictions, and sanctions laws, which can increase costs and disrupt operations.
+- Trade & Export Controls: Subject to U.S. and international trade policies, tariffs, trade barriers, export/import restrictions, and sanctions.

-- Asda Equal Value Claims: Indemnification obligation for ongoing equal value claims in the United Kingdom.
+- ASDA Equal Value Claims: Indemnification obligation for claims against ASDA Stores Ltd in the UK.

-- India Foreign Direct Investment Matters: Show cause notice and requests from the Directorate of Enforcement in India to Flipkart regarding alleged violations of Foreign Direct Investment rules.
+- India Foreign Direct Investment Matters: Directorate of Enforcement in India issued a show cause notice and requests for information to Flipkart regarding alleged violations of Foreign Direct Investment rules and regulations.

-- India Antitrust Matter: An investigation by the Competition Commission of India into certain Flipkart subsidiaries for alleged competition law violations.
+- India Antitrust Matter: Competition Commission of India ordered an investigation into alleged competition law violations by Flipkart subsidiaries.

 Tax Strategy & Considerations